Grants for Government ($50K–$500K)

 →The NIH Research Education Program (R25) supports research education activities in the mission areas of the NIH.
 The over-arching goal of this NCI R25 program is to support educational activities that complement and/or enhance the training of a workforce to meet the nations biomedical, behavioral and clinical research needs.
 To accomplish the stated over-arching goal, this Notice of Funding Opportunity (NOFO) will support creative educational activities with a primary focus on Courses for Skills Development.
 Applications are encouraged that propose innovative, state-of-the-art programs that address the cause, diagnosis, prevention, or treatment of cancer, rehabilitation from cancer, or the continuing care of cancer patients and the families of cancer patients.

-Grant$300KCloses 2027-01-07USEducationCancer Research Education Grants Program - Research Experiences (R25 Clinical Trial Not Allowed)
+Grant$500KCloses 2028-05-07USEducationNIDA Research Education Program for Clinical Researchers and Clinicians (R25 Clinical Trial Not Allowed)

 →AHRC awards to support researchers without prior experience of leading a significant research project to accelerate their trajectory as independent researchers, to unlock their potential and build leadership and convenor experience.
 You must be based at a UK research organisation eligible for AHRC funding.
 There is no limit on the value of the grant, the value specified within the summary page is an example.